sefi0609/Python-Apps/Camera Thief Alert/README.md

 # Camera Thief Alert

-This is a script that generat video from your PC camera,
+This is a script that generate video from your PC camera,
 Add a green rectangle around the object (person),
 And sent the best photo of the object to your email.
 I used threads so the video doesn't freeze.